Kylie Jenner Shows After Daughter Stormi’s Mini Lambo With Custom License Plate

 Kylie Jenner’s daughter, Stormi Webster, is definitely reaping the harvest of her hard work.
-Earlier today, photos of the Keeping Up With the Kardashians star’s daughter’s customized ride surfaced on social media.
+Earlier today, photos of Stormi’s customized ride surfaced on social media.
 According to Hollywood Life, Kylie has reportedly purchased Stormi a new car that has fans freaking out.

 If that wasn’t enough, the venue confirmed the owner of the car with the caption, “StormiWorld.”